greymatter-io/helm-charts/secrets/README.md

 ### From File

 All certificates (and jwt secrets) can be defined either by an entry in the values file or by placing a file in the appropriate subdirectory of `./files/`.
 The default is to use values defined in the `values.yaml` file.
-However if `from_file.enabled=true` and `from_file.path` specifies a path to desired files then the those files will be sourced for the secret during `make secrets`.  *Note: this is done per certification so each service will need these two values specified*.
+However if `from_file.enabled=true` and `from_file.path` specifies a path to desired files then the those files will be sourced for the secret during `make secrets`.  *Note: this is done per certificate so each service will need these two values specified*.

 ```yaml
 from_file: